waagsociety/making-sensor/README.md

 This repository contains several modules for the setting up of Making Sense experiments.

+The results of the air quality experiment have been published and can be found at http://www.atmos-meas-tech-discuss.net/amt-2017-43/

 The module `server` contains the settings and the code written for the front-end and back-end of the infrastructure, while `sensor_kit` contains software and specifications for the sensors.

 ## Data files